emperorner0/AI_Generated_Review_Detection_in_Book_Reviews/README.md

 * The main part of the project is contained within the `Classifier_with_BERT.ipynb` notebook.
 * Review generation is contained within the `Review_Generator_GPT2.ipynb` notebook.

-Both notebooks contain insights into their particular model, thought the classifier notebook is the main notebook.
+Both notebooks contain insights into their particular model, though the classifier notebook is the main notebook.

 ## Consumer Trust